cpressey/LCF-style-ND/README.md

 ### Conclusion

-We'll conclude with a couple of more observations, ones which suggest avenues for future work.
+We'll conclude with an assortment of additional observations, ones which suggest avenues for future work.

 The first is that, while you can certainly build a proof with these functions, you have to actually _run_ the constructed program to check if the proof is valid.
 And confirming that the proof is valid is _all_ the program does.
-And as computational tasks go, that's really not a very complex one -- there aren't any loops, or even any conditionals, in these inference rules we've written.
+And as computational tasks go, that's really not a very complex one — there aren't any loops, or even any conditionals, in these inference rules we've written.